Elon Musk would be terrified of Amber Heard and would have accused her of “being crazy”

 For its part, Johnny Depp He came out ahead of the trial and his career in the entertainment industry has a little solidity again.
 A few days ago the first image of her new film with Maïwenn was revealed and the fans were delighted, in addition, the rumors about his return to the saga of Pirates of the Caribbean They have not stopped flowing on social networks.
 Will we see him have another big hit on the big screen?

-Unlike Amber Heard, he has enjoyed the unconditional support of the public and maintains great popularity among users of the world wide web; the trial sessions in Virginia were filled with fans and it is they who continue to promote the good fame of the actor.
+Unlike Amber Heard, he has enjoyed the unconditional support of the public and maintains great popularity among users of the world wide web; the trial sessions in Virginia were filled with fans and they are the ones who continue to promote the good fame of the actor.
 There is no doubt that having the court of public opinion on your side is everything.

-You may also be interested in: Johnny Depp fans react to the actor’s first look as Louis XV in Jeanne Du Barry